OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 We will investigate different approaches and propose the best practices.
 The following are some existing approaches proposed in IETF:

-* How to connect network topology to interface {{?I-D.ietf-tp-interface-reference-topology}}
+* How to connect network topology to interface {{?I-D.draft-ietf-ccamp-if-ref-topo-yang}}
 * How to connect network topology to hardware inventory {{?I-D.ietf-ccamp-network-inventory-yang}}
-* How to connect network topology to ivy inventory {{?I-D.ietf-network-inventory-topology}}
+* How to connect network topology to ivy inventory {{?I-D.draft-wzwb-ivy-network-inventory-topology}}
 * How to connect network topology to performance monitoring {{?RFC9375}}

 ### How to connect YANG models with other modelling mechanisms